Snehalikalall/Introduction-to-sc-REnF/README.md

 library(doParallel)
 library('Rfast')
 ```
 Apply the feature (gene) selection using Renyi and Tsallis with preprocesse data and cell types.
-Default--- Core Number (p=20), q-values (q=0.7,0.3) , Number of genes to be selected (nf=50)
+Default--- Core Number (p=20), q-values (q=0.7,0.3) , Number of genes to be selected (nf=50).
+For Gene selection, Cells should be in row and genes should be in coloumn.
+Header should be null.

 ```
 RenyiFeadata=Renyifeature(data,cell,p,q,nf)